denten-books/plain-text/main.md

 ### 2.3 Ghost in the Machine

-What is the field of literary application?
+Why do we call some software, application?
+Not until the 1960s did the coinage "software application" enter the English language.[^ln2-app] Before that and well into the 1990s the far more common use of "application" was paired with "theory," as in "theory and application"--the two nouns occupying on the opposing side of idea and practice continuum.
+Software, in the newer phrase, takes the place of theory--software applicatation being the practical implementation of code, a theoretical set of instructions.
+The application of what to what?
+A "text app" would surely take the human as its grammatical object (the entity that is acted upon) [@allerton_generating_1978].
+Where can one locate the field of literary application to human experience?
 And what is at stake in drawing its boundaries?

+[^ln2-app]: In the New York Times archive, the phrase first appeared in 1985 [@new_york_times_briefs_1984].
+In the Google Books corpus the bigram appears first in *Astronautics & Aeronautics: A Publication of the American Institute of Aeronautics and Astronautics*, under the rubric of "Missile Guidance Systems Programming [@american_institute_of_aeronautics_and_astronautics_astronautics_1965]."

 The reading of short stories, novels, poetry, and plays is at grave risk, concluded the last survey of Public Participation in the Arts conducted by the